 In 2008, Chuck retired from Lockheed Martin to pursue other interests, including serving as Board Chair for a non-profit providing home renovation for low-income homeowners in Silicon Valley and creating a mentoring program for individuals preparing to re-enter the workforce.

 Chuck became acquainted with Kevin Ford when his church in Boulder, Colorado, engaged Kevin’s team to lead the congregation through a visioning process.
 During that time, they discovered their shared passion for mentoring.

 The Rev. Dr. David Swanson is Senior Pastor of First Presbyterian Church of Orlando, as well as founder and principal teacher for The Well, a national media ministry focused on presenting the Gospel with fresh clarity and passion.
 His congregation is part of the Evangelical Presbyterian Church and is among the largest Presbyterian churches in the country.

 An active community leader, David serves on the Board of Trustees for Gordon-Conwell Theological Seminary, the Executive Board of the Central Florida Commission on Homelessness, and the board of The Camaraderie Foundation.
 He was recently named one of the top five most influential leaders in Orlando.

-Together with Kevin Ford, David co-leads a Leighton Ford Ministries mentoring community for a specially-selected group of young, missional pastors.
+Together with Kevin Ford, David co-leads a Leighton Ford Ministries mentoring community for a specially-selected group of younger, missional pastors.